syncrisis/katacoda-scenarios/Intro-To-Kubernetes-Deployments/step1.md

 > Kubernetes is a production-grade, open-source platform that orchestrates the placement (scheduling) and execution of application containers within and across computer clusters.

-In other words, it is a way to deploy our containerized applications in a controlled way.
+In other words, it is a way to deploy and manage our containerized applications in a controlled way.

 ## Executing Commands